milton0526/Finance_Tracker/README.md

 # Finance_Tracker
-A simple finance tracker app from  ios dev beginner that can track, search and manage your money.
+A simple finance tracker app that can track, search and manage your money.
+All app is build on SwiftUI.

 Home: